derekolsen/koala/README.md

 systemctl --user systemctl start koala.service
 ```

+### Modifying Streams

-Restart the service when adding, removing, or modifying streams:
+Restart the service while logged in as the Koala user when adding, removing, or modifying streams:

 ```
 systemctl --user systemctl restart koala.service
 ```

+### Notes about Systemd

+Koala is meant to run as an unprivileged user (this is mainly for chromium compatibility),
+and so the service unit is built as a user service.

 ## Testing